uviclibraries/genai-research-tools-adv/pre-workshop.md

 - [ChatGPT](https://chat.openai.com/){:target="_blank"} (general purpose)
 - [Google Gemini](https://gemini.google.com/){:target="_blank"} (general purpose)
 - [NotebookLM](https://notebooklm.google/){:target="_blank"} (general purpose)

-## UVic Guidelines for Using Generative AI in Research

-As a researcher it is very important that you carefully review UVic's guidelines for using [*Generative AI in research*](https://www.uvic.ca/research-innovation/strategic-initiatives/gen-ai-in-research/index.php){:target="_blank"}, which are based on Canada's [Tri-agency Artificial Intelligence guidelines](https://science.gc.ca/site/science/en/interagency-research-funding/policies-and-guidelines/use-generative-artificial-intelligence-development-and-review-research-proposals/guidance-use-artificial-intelligence-development-and-review-research-grant-proposals){:target="_blank"}.

 Next, to be ready to jump right into the interactive activities during the workshop, **please watch these short videos beforehand**: